Writing an argumentative essay is a daunting task if you haven't mastered the necessary skills to do it convincingly.

 Sign up today to Ace the Argumentative Essay!

-Shirley Erwee is a homeschooling mother of 6, who has been home educating her own children plus two others for 20 years, since 1997.
+Shirley Erwee is a homeschooling mother of 6, who has been home educating her own children for over 20 years, since 1997.
 She is also a curriculum provider, co-author of Footprints On Our Land - South African Homeschool Curriculum, home education activist and consultant.
 She also runs Online GED Prep and Starting Homeschooling.